- Associate Dean for Diversity, Equity, and Inclusion and Associate Professor

-Dr. James P. Huguley’s work focuses on school-based interventions that promote positive developmental outcomes for students of color.
+Dr. James P. Huguley’s research focuses on school-based interventions that promote positive developmental outcomes for students of color, particularly in urban school settings.
+He teaches on research methods and on the history of race-relations in the United States.
 He is the Principal Investigator for the Just Discipline Project, a research-to-practice initiative centered on best practices in positive school climate and restorative school discipline.
-He is also Co-Principal Investigator on the Pittsburgh Parenting Project, which examines best practices in culturally distinct parenting in African American families; and with Pitt-Assisted Communities and Schools, which implements holistic university supports in high-need learning communities.
+He is also Co-Principal Investigator on both the Pittsburgh Parenting Project, which examines best practices in culturally distinct parenting in African American families; and with Pitt-Assisted Communities and Schools, which implements holistic university supports in high-need learning communities.
 Dr. Huguley chairs the Education Research Advisory Panel at the Center on Race and Social Problems, he Co-Directs Pitt’s Combined Program in Social Work and Education, and he is an executive board member for the Human Services Center Corporation, an agency supporting families and social service organizations in the Mon Valley.
 Prior to his academic career Dr. Huguley was a youth program director and middle school teacher.
 He received his bachelors in English and Secondary Education from Providence College, and both his masters in Risk and Prevention and doctorate in Human Development and Psychology from Harvard University.

 Huguley, J.P., Wang, M.T., Monahan, K., Keane, G., & Koury, A.J.
 (2018).
 Just discipline in Greater Pittsburgh: Local challenges and promising solutions.
 Pittsburgh, PA: Center on Race and Social Problems.